pappasam/nvim-repl/README.md

 ## Configurations

 Use `g:repl_filetype_commands` to map Neovim filetypes to repls.
-Eg, if you automatically want to run a "python" repl for python filetypes and a "node" repl for javascript filetypes, your configuration might look like this:
+Eg, if you automatically want to run a "python" repl for python filetypes and a "node" repl for JavaScript filetypes, your configuration might look like this:

 ```vim
 let g:repl_filetype_commands = {